standard-crypto/axiom-vscode/README.md

 ### Managing Queries

-Queries are managed by Axiom-VScode and saved to the VScode workspace state.
+Queries are managed by Axiom-VScode and saved to the VS code workspace state.

 #### Add a query
 <img src="media/add-query.gif" width="500" />